 The bill amends existing laws regarding the suspension of driver's licenses due to traffic infractions, specifically allowing for training as an alternative to suspension.
-Under the new provisions, if a driver accumulates three moving violations within a year or four within two years, their license will typically be suspended for 60 days.
-However, the bill introduces a new option where, after receiving notice of a pending suspension, the driver can complete a safe driving course to terminate the suspension early, provided they meet certain requirements and pay any applicable fees.
-This early termination can only occur once every five years, and a probation period of one year will follow the termination.
+Under the new provisions, if a driver accumulates three moving violations within a year or four within two years, their license would typically be suspended for 60 days.
+However, the bill introduces a provision that allows individuals to complete a safe driving course before the suspension takes effect.
+If they complete the course, the suspension can be terminated early, and a one-year probation period will begin.
+This early termination can only occur once every five years.

 Statutes affected: Original Bill: 46.20.2892, 46.20.311